 We partner with qualified vaccine manufacturers (usually from developing countries) to develop vaccines.
 The details of each partnership is manufacturer-specific, but in all cases we provide technology transfer and technical and financial support for process development and scale-up to clinical development, registration, and WHO pre-qualification.

 Our partnerships are based on a common goal of making vaccines available for global public health.
-At the heart of the product development partnerships is a commitment from the manufacturer to produce vaccines of high-quality to meet WHO standards and to provide them to the public sector in sufficient quantities at an affordable price.
+At the heart of product development partnerships is a commitment from the manufacturer to produce vaccines of high quality to meet WHO standards and to provide these vaccines to the public sector in sufficient quantities at an affordable price.

 Process Development and Technology Transfer